mkmacho/qualitative-interviews/README.md

 Save this value.
 It is the public endpoint for your Lambda function.
 There is no endpoint suffix for this serverless function so requests will go straight to this URL.

+**Comments:**
-**Comments:** You can assert the function is up and working by making a `curl` call from the command-line:
+- You can assert the function is up and working by making a `curl` call from the command-line, e.g.
 ```bash
 curl -X POST \
     -d '{"route":"next", "payload":{"session_id":"test","interview_id":"STOCK_MARKET","user_message":"test"}}' \